zalando/zalenium/README.md

 Zalenium works conceptually in a simple way:

 1. A Selenium Hub is started, listening to port 4444.
-2. One custom node for [docker-selenium](https://github.com/elgalu/docker-selenium) and one for [Sauce Labs](https://saucelabs.com/) are started and get registered to the grid.
+2. One custom node for [docker-selenium](https://github.com/elgalu/docker-selenium), one for [Sauce Labs](https://saucelabs.com/) and one for [BrowserStack](https://www.browserstack.com/) are started and get registered to the grid.
 3. When a test request arrives to the hub, the requested capabilities are verified against each one of the nodes.
 4. If the request can be executed on [docker-selenium](https://github.com/elgalu/docker-selenium), a docker container is created on the run, and the test request is sent back to the hub while the new node registers.
 5. After the hub acknowledges the new node, it processes the test request with it.